yeti-switch/doc/docs/disconnect-codes.rst

 empty response from database
     Database returned 0 rows.
 Bug in management layer. no such prepared query
     It's definitely a bug.
-Prepared queries differs from tried to invocate.
+Prepared queries differs from tried to invoke.
     Please, collect logs and contact with developers. cant parse Contact in req
     Failed to parse `Contact` header in initial INVITE request.
 Check traces and node logs for details.